How a Realist Hero Rebuilt the Kingdom: Anime

 An anime television series adaptation was announced by Overlap on April 17, 2020.
 The series was animated by J.C.Staff and directed by Takashi Watanabe, with Gō Zappa and Hiroshi Ōnogi penning the scripts, Mai Otsuka designing the characters, and Akiyuki Tateyama composing the series' music.
 The first half aired from July 4 to September 26, 2021, on Tokyo MX and BS11.
 The first half ran for 13 episodes.
 The second half aired from January 9 to April 3, 2022.
 The first opening theme song, "Hello Horizon", was performed by Inori Minase, while the first ending theme song, "Kazanear", was performed by Aimi.
 The second opening theme song is "Real-Eyes" by Inori Minase, while the second ending theme song is "Lights" by Aimi.

 Funimation licensed the series outside of Asia.
 On July 30, 2021, Funimation announced the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
-Mighty Media licensed the series in Southeast Asia and streamed it on iQIYI and Bilibili and also aired on Animax on March 9, 2022.
+Mighty Media licensed the series in Southeast Asia and streamed it on iQIYI and Bilibili and also aired on Animax starting on March 9, 2022.

-Episode list

 Reception

-Rebecca Silverman of Anime News Network described the first novel as "feel[ing] a little bit like a thoughtful isekai", and wrote: "It's a bit too fond of info-dumps and has some narrative issues with voice, but generally speaking, if you've ever wanted to see the summoned hero do more than fight the bad guys and win the ladies, this is the book you've been waiting for."
+Rebecca Silverman of Anime News Network described the first novel as "feel[ing] a little bit like a thoughtful isekai", and wrote: "It's a bit too fond of info-dumps and has some narrative issues with voice, but generally speaking, if you've ever wanted to see the summoned hero do more than fight the bad guys and win the ladies, this is the book you've been waiting for".